 However, the aforementioned potential for selection bias means the results of the study have to be interpreted with caution.
 Do the participants really reflect the entire Dutch female population?
 Menstruation isn’t a disease.
 And if your period is making you feel too ill to do your job, there’s probably an underlying medical condition that’s causing the complaints.
 And that’s what needs to be investigated.
 Otherwise we’re just creating a nice red coloured glass ceiling.

-More data from the study will be added to this article in a bit.
 Illustrations are from the book Mooi rood is niet lelijk